neurallayer/roboquant/README.md

 ## Features
 Some key features of roboquant are:

-* [x]  Fast back-tests, even on large volumes of data.
+* [x]  Very fast back-testing, even on large volumes of data.
 * [x]  Easy to develop your own strategies and integrate with brokers and data feeds
 * [x]  Trade in multiple asset classes at the same time
 * [x]  Run anything from a technical indicator to complex deep learning based strategies
 * [x]  Easy to transition from back-testing to live trading
 * [x]  Trade on multi-markets with multi-currencies
 * [x]  Developed under open source with a permissive Apache license
-* [x]  Use Jupyter notebooks with insightful charts if you prefer interactive development
+* [x]  Use Jupyter Notebooks with insightful charts if you prefer interactive development
 * [x]  Batteries included: over 200 technical indicators
 * [x]  Out of the box integration with  Alpaca, Interactive Brokers, IEX Cloud, Yahoo Finance, Alpha Vantage, Binance and most other crypto exchanges